juanjosegarciaripoll/seeq/README.md

 notebooks and execute them.
 Each of them is self-contained, although it may rely on other components of the library.

+An index of the notebooks and of all algorithms is found in the [Introduction](00%20Introduction.ipynb) notebook.
+This notebook also contains useful advice for using and modifying the library.

 The library can also be used as a standalone Python module, stored in the `seeq/` directory.
 It consists of various submodules and functions that can be imported as `import seeq`, `import seeq.evolution`, etc.

 If you change the notebooks, the module `seeq/` must also be rebuilt.
 This is done using `make all` at the toplevel directory.
-This works both in Windows as well as in Linux (in this case you may need to have `make` installed).
+This works both in Windows as well as in Linux/Mac (in Linux you may need to have `make` installed).

 Version: 0.0